15 Reasons for Slow Internet

 1. Full Browser Cache and Cookies

 The first and easiest thing to check when you have a slow internet connection is your browser history.
 As you visit different websites, your browser automatically collects and saves bits of data (cookies and cache).
-As this data builds up, your browser requires more processing power to perform optimally, which can feel like internet lag.
+As this data accumulates, your browser requires more processing power to perform optimally, which can feel like lag.

 Quick Fix:

-• Clear your entire browser history, including cookies and cached websites, on a regular basis.
+• Clear your entire browser history, including cookies and cached data, regularly.

 2. Outdated Devices

 Technology is always evolving, and older models are eventually phased out.
-Older phones, computers, or smart devices typically cannot support the speeds of modern networks like Gigabit internet.
+Older phones, computers, or smart devices typically cannot support the speeds of modern networks, such as Gigabit internet.
 This can cause latency issues or connection drops, even if your internet plan is fast.

 Quick Fix: